naoufal/react-native-payments/README.md

 paymentResponse.complete('success'); // Alternatively, you can call it with `fail` or `unknown`
 ```

+🚨 _Note: On Android, there is no need to call `paymentResponse.complete` -- the PaymentRequest dismisses itself._

 ## Add-ons
 Here's a list of Payment Processors that you can enable via add-ons:
 - [Stripe](https://github.com/naoufal/react-native-payments/blob/master/packages/react-native-payments-addon-stripe)
 - [Braintree](https://github.com/naoufal/react-native-payments/blob/master/cli/packages/react-native-payments-addon-braintree)

+🚨 _Note: On Android, Payment Processors are enabled by default._

 ## API
 ### [PaymentRequest](https://github.com/naoufal/react-native-payments/blob/master/cli/packages/react-native-payments/docs/PaymentRequest.md)